Buddhist ethics: Suicide and euthanasia

 Buddhism understands life as being pervaded by Dukkha, as unsatisfactory and stressful.
-Ending one's life to escape present suffering is seen as futile because one will just be reborn again, and again.
+Ending one's life to escape present suffering is seen as futile because one will be repeatedly reborn.
 One of the three forms of craving is craving for annihilation (vibhava tanha), and this form of craving is the root of future suffering.
 Dying with an unwholesome and agitated state of mind is seen as leading to a bad rebirth, so suicide is seen as creating negative karma.
 Ending one's life is also seen as throwing away the precious opportunity to generate positive karma.
 While suicide does not seem to be interpreted as a breaking of the first precept (not killing other beings) it is still seen as a grave and unwholesome action.

 In Theravada Buddhism, for a monk to praise the advantages of death, including simply telling a person of the miseries of life or the bliss of dying and going to heaven in such a way that he/she might feel inspired to commit suicide or simply pine away to death, is explicitly stated as a breach in one of highest vinaya codes regarding the prohibition of harming life, hence it will result in automatic expulsion from Sangha.

 Buddhism sees the experience of dying as a very sensitive moment in one's spiritual life, because the quality of one's mind at the time of death is believed to condition one's future rebirth.
 The Buddhist ideal is to die in a calm but conscious state, while learning to let go.
 Dying consciously, without negative thoughts but rather joyously with good thoughts in mind is seen as a good transition into the next life.
 Chanting and reciting Buddhist texts is a common practice; in Tibet the Bardo Thodol is used to guide the dying to a good rebirth.